wangshaonan/wangshaonan.github.io/_pages/about.md

 # News

-- Two papers "Associative Multichannel Autoencoder for Multimodal Word Representation" and "Memory, Show the Way: Memory Based Few Shot Word Representation Learning" have been accepted by EMNLP2019!
+- One paper "Towards Sentence-Level Brain Decoding with Distributed Representations" have been accepted by AAAI2019!

 - (24/5/2018) Successfully defended my PHD thesis "Learning Vector representations for Words, Phrases and Sentences".

 # Publications

+- **Shaonan Wang**, Jiajun Zhang and Chengqing Zong.
+Associative Multichannel Autoencoder for Multimodal Word Representation.
+In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP), Brussels, Belgium, October 31th–November 4th, 2018, pp. 116-124

+- Jingyuan Sun, **Shaonan Wang** and Chengqing Zong.
+Memory, Show the Way: Memory Based Few Shot Word Representation Learning.
+In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP), Brussels, Belgium, October 31th–November 4th, 2018, pp. 1435-1444

 - **Shaonan Wang**, Jiajun Zhang, Nan Lin and Chengqing Zong.
 Investigating Inner Properties of Multimodal Representation and Semantic Compositionality with Brain-based Componential Semantics.
 In Proceedings of the 32nd AAAI Conference on Artificial Intelligence (AAAI-18), New Orleans, Louisiana, USA, February 2-7, 2018, pp. 5964-5972.